Extra weight is extra worrisome when it comes to children.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Kids who struggle with their weight are more at risk of developing chronic medical conditions as they grow up, such as Type 2 diabetes and heart disease.
+Kids who carry have extra weight are more at risk of developing chronic medical conditions as they grow up, such as Type 2 diabetes and heart disease.
 It seems early excess pounds can establish a pattern that leads to a lifetime of weight and health challenges.

-Nearly 1 in 5 children in the United States are classified as obese, reports the Centers for Disease Control and Prevention (CDC).
+Nearly 1 in 5 children in the United States have obesity, reports the Centers for Disease Control and Prevention (CDC).
 Many view the issue as a public health crisis.

 ”It’s one of the greatest challenges our kids face today,” says nurse practitioner Jennifer Brubaker, PhD, CNP.
 “In general, kids are doing less physical activity and are exposed to a variety of unhealthy options, like junk food and excessive screen time.”